 C.R.I.S.P.
 Renewable Energy Projects

-Research and innovation are among the major programs of the CentRE in order to contribute in accelerating RE deployment in the country through research and innovation.
+Research and innovation are among the major programs of the Center for Empowerment, iNnovation and Training on Renewable Energy (CentRE) in order to contribute in accelerating RE deployment in the country to address energy, climate, and economic predicaments especially in vulnerable and marginalized areas.
 For this, CentRE has undertaken various activities towards developing RE models that are CRISP – catalytic, replicable, innovative, scalable, and participatory.
-These CRISP RE projects are to be piloted in marginalized communities particularly in Sorsogon and Romblon, in collaboration with the local government units, electric cooperatives, people’s organizations and the private sector.
+In 2019, municipalities in Sorsogon and Romblon were identified as pilot areas for CRISP RE projects, in collaboration with the local government units, electric cooperatives, people’s organizations and the private sector.

 The CentRE believes that political will of the local government, private sector partnership, and awareness and ownership by broad segment of a community would be instrumental in the realization of RE projects.
 Part of the activities of the CentRE, therefore, include facilitating meetings with experts, developers, among others, and providing other technical support.
-Further, the CentRE also conducts awareness-raising and capacity building for and with local partners and networks.
+Further, the CentRE also conducts awareness-raising and capacity building for and with local partners including community-based organizations and other networks.

 The SPIDER is a system that shares distributed energy resources (DER), specifically through solar PV installed on rooftops of public and residential buildings to enable stakeholders access cleaner, more affordable, and sustainable energy while meeting their social and economic needs.